Inquest (1931 British film)

 Inquest is a 1931 British crime film directed by G.B.
 Samuelson and starring Campbell Gullan, Mary Glynne, Haddon Mason and Sidney Morgan.
-It was based on the play by Michael Barringer, which was adapted for film again in 1939.
+It was written by Michael Barringer based on his 1932 play, which was adapted for film again in 1939.

-Syopsis
+Preservation status

+The British Film Institute National Archive holds a collection of ephemera but no film or video materials.

+Synopsis

-In the film, a widow enlists the support of a King's Counsel to help clear herself of the accusation she had murdered her husband by a suspicious coroner.
+Widow Margaret Hamilton enlists the support of a King's Counsel to help clear herself of the accusation, by a suspicious coroner, that she had murdered her husband.